Hernandez (wrestler): Return; La Legión Extranjera (2010)

-Lucha Underground (2014–2015; 2018)
+Lucha Underground (2014–2015)

 Hernandez debuted on Lucha Underground in a dark match against Ricky Mandel on October 15, 2014, defeating him.
 Hernandez returned on other dark matches.
 On January 17, 2015, Hernandez teamed up with Jeff Cobb defeating The Crew (Cortez Castro, Mr. Cisco and Bael) on a Dark Handicap Tag 3 on 2.
 Then he teamed again with Jeff Cobb and Argenis defeating Mariachi Loco & Ricky Mandel and Son of Havoc on a Dark 6-Person Tag.
 Hernandez's last dark match was a 5-Way match defeating Jeff Cobb, Marty Martinez, Killshot and Willie Mack.
 However Hernandez's first televised appearance was on Episode 20 that aired on March 25, 2015.
 He was aligned with Konnan and Lucha Underground Champion Prince Puma.
 However, on his first televised match Cage, King Cuerno and Texano, Jr. Defeated Hernandez, Johnny Mundo & Prince Puma on a 6-Person Tag.
 On April 29, 2015, Hernandez defeated King Cuerno and Cage in a Three-Way to win an opportunity for Puma's title.
 On May 6, 2015, Hernandez turned on Puma when he left alone in a match against Cage and King Cuerno.
 On May 13, 2015, Hernandez retained his title match against Alberto el Patrón.
 On May 27, 2015, he unsuccessfully challenged Prince Puma for the Championship.
 On June 10, 2015 Drago Defeated Cage, Hernandez, King Cuerno on a Four-Way match and become the number one contender to the Lucha Underground Championship.
 Soon after, Hernandez faced Drago and lost via disqualification, before a rematch between the rivals would be announced for the upcoming Ultima Lucha event.
 A week later they both faced each other In an Atomicos Tag Team Match.
 Hernandez, Jack Evans, Johnny Mundo and Super Fly Defeated Aero Star, Alberto el Patrón, Drago and Sexy Star.
 At the first night of Ultima Lucha, Drago defeated Hernandez in a Believer's Backlash Match.

-Hernandez made his return at Aztec Warfare IV on the first episode of Season 4 competing in the Aztec Warfare entering at number 10 but soon got eliminated by pinfall by Pentagon Dark.